-While applicants have this newfound capacity to interview at more programs, programs do not have the ability to proportionally increase their interview invitations, given the time required of faculty interviewers.
-Consequently, the invitations above-average applicants would have typically declined will not get passed on to below-average applicants this year.
+While applicants have this newfound capacity to interview at more programs, programs cannot proportionally increase their interview invitations, given the time required of faculty interviewers.
+Consequently, the invitations to above-average applicants would have typically declined and will not get passed on to below-average applicants this year.
 As such, I anticipate a greater disparity in the length of rank order lists and match outcomes between above- and below-average applicants if immediate action is not taken.

 Previous solutions to application hyperinflation have been proposed, such as limiting the number of programs an applicant can apply to.
 However, these have seemingly been met with apathy and lack of urgency, presumably because match rates have not significantly changed in response to hyperinflation.
 But this year, I fear will be different.

-I can find no other option to effectively avert the coming disaster than for the AAMC to recommend a limit of fifteen interviews, per applicant per specialty.
+I can find no other option to effectively avert the coming disaster than for the AAMC to recommend a limit of fifteen interviews per applicant per specialty.
 Limiting the number of interviews an applicant takes will help level the playing field between applicants of different calibers.
-This would prevent, say, an above-average applicant from interviewing at twenty-five programs, while a below-average applicant only interviews at five.
+This would prevent an above-average applicant from interviewing at twenty-five programs while a below-average applicant only interviews at five.

-Based upon the NRMP’s 2018 Charting Outcomes in the Match, fifteen contiguous ranks provide a >95% probability of matching in every specialty, except for neurological and vascular surgery—small fields in which greater interview parity will still likely result in better match rates.
+Based upon the NRMP’s 2018 Charting Outcomes in the Match, fifteen contiguous ranks provide a greater than 95 percent probability of matching in every specialty, except for neurological and vascular surgery—small fields in which greater interview parity will still likely result in better match rates.
 Additionally, by recommending an interview limit, I hope there will also be a consequent decrease in the number of applications per applicant, thus curbing the ongoing hyperinflation.

-The AAMC could further encourage programs to schedule their interviews through ERAS rather than third-party companies, in order to increase compliance with the interview limit recommendation.
-In response, the NRMP could also enforce a rank order list limit of fifteen, to further promote adherence.
+The AAMC could further encourage programs to schedule their interviews through ERAS rather than third-party companies to increase compliance with the interview limit recommendation.
+In response, the NRMP could enforce a rank order list limit of fifteen to promote adherence further.

-While my proposed limit of fifteen interviews may not be the appropriate number, the organization that has the data to determine a proper limit also has the power to publish a nationally obeyed recommendation—the AAMC.
-While it has taken the appropriate step to encourage that all interviews take place virtually this year, its leadership needs to take additional steps to avoid a disastrous 2021 match.
+While my proposed limit of fifteen interviews may not be the appropriate number, the organization with the data to determine a proper limit also has the power to publish a nationally obeyed recommendation—the AAMC.
+While it has taken the appropriate step to encourage all interviews to take place virtually this year, its leadership needs to take additional steps to avoid a disastrous 2021 match.

 Jordan Hughes is an emergency medicine resident.